-Exercise 2: Building a Base Map of the San Marcos Basin Synopsis of Class 5, GIS in Water Resources, Fall 2011
+Exercise 2: Building a Base Dataset of the San Marcos Basin

+Synopsis of Class 5, GIS in Water Resources, Fall 2012

 The first step in a GIS project is to build a base map of the area in which your study is located.
 You've already encountered the ESRI base maps that are very helpful for getting a sense of context for your information.
 In this class we are going to explore more deeply the geospatial data infrastructure for water resources study in the United States, including the National Hydrography Dataset (NHD), the NHDPlus, and the Watershed Boundary Dataset, to which you were introduced in Class 4.
+In addition, we are going to explore the soil dataset from SSURGO map units, originally created by USDA-NRCS at 1:24,000 scale.
 We are going to compile information from various sources to build a new geodatabase of our study area.

 In this instance, we are going to select data that cover the San Marcos Basin just to the south of Austin, whose 8-digit Hydrologic Unit Code is 12100203.
-This means that it lies within Region 12, Subregion 10, Basin 02, and Subbasin 03 of the nation's watershed hierarchy.
+Every watershed in the United States has a unique number, and an eight-digit code uniquely identifies each of the first four levels of this classification.
+In our case, 12100203 means that this watershed lies within Region 12, Subregion 10, Basin 02, and Subbasin 03 of the nation's watershed hierarchy.
 In turn, the San Marcos Basin contains within it smaller Watershed and Subwatershed drainage areas, which are 10-digit and 12-digit units, respectively.
 Each time you go down a level in this hierarchy, two more digits are added to the identifying number of the drainage area.
 You'll notice that I have used the term "basin" generically to refer to a large drainage area, while within the Watershed Boundary Dataset, the term "basin" has a specific place in the hydrologic unit hierarchy.
 Sorry for this double use of the same terms for more than one purpose.
 You'll have to judge by context which meaning is meant for the term basin, and also for watershed and subwatershed, which we also later use in a more general sense.

 The general thought process that we'll use in this exercise is that we'll work from large regional datasets and select from them the information that is needed for the San Marcos basin.
-Initially, we'll do this using select by attribute, to select all the HUC-12 Subwatersheds that possess a HUC-8 identifier of 12100203.
+Initially, we'll do this using select by attribute, to select all the HUC-12 Subwatersheds (32 of them) that possess a HUC-8 identifier of 12100203.
 Then, we'll dissolve these subwatershed polygons using this common value of HUC-8 = 12100203, to create a single boundary for the San Marcos Basin that is spatially coincident with the subwatersheds that lie within it.
 Dissolve is an ArcGIS tool that eliminates all the internal boundaries of a set of polygons that have a common value for an identifying attribute.
 It's a very useful tool for circumscribing your region of study.
+Once we have this bounding area for the San Marcos basin, we will select all the HUC-12 subwatersheds, and then prepare a map of watersheds (HUC -10) and subwatersheds (HUC-12).